katsumi-neko/fedora-guide-docs/setup-guides/firefox-hw-accel.md

 `media.av1.enabled` = `false` | **Optional**, disables AV1.
 Required if your GPU does not support AV1 decoding.

 ## Environment Variables
 * In addition to the browser configuration, you will need to enable these environment variables.
-In KDE Plasma edition, you can can right click Firefox in the Application menu, click `Edit application`, and add these to the `Environment Variables` line
+* In Fedora KDE Plasma edition, you can can right click Firefox in the Application menu, click `Edit application`, and add these to the `Environment Variables` line
-* `MOZ_DISABLE_RDD_SANDBOX=1 LIBVA_DRIVER_NAME=nvidia`
+`MOZ_DISABLE_RDD_SANDBOX=1 LIBVA_DRIVER_NAME=nvidia`